bradhackinen/vminhash/README.md

 testString = 'This is a test string'

 # Construct a fingerprint from n-gram features
-# (converts bytes directly to n-gram ids by changing the stride of the dtype)
+# (fastNGramHashes converts bytes directly to n-gram ids by changing the stride of the dtype)
 ngramHashes = fastNGramHashes(testString.encode('ascii'),n=4)
 fingerprint = hasher.fingerprint(ngramHashes),cuda=True)